 The Makai-Diamondhead corner of the Kakaako Waterfront Park, also referred to as Point Panic, is a popular bodysurfing site.
 The Point Panic name is derived from the rock jetty that surfers may slam into if they don't bail at the right time and is a location designated as an exclusive bodysurfing break.
-Surfing is popular at the three breaks Ewa of Point Panic: Flies, Incinerators, and In-Between (See Figure 7 for location).
+Surfers are permitted to take their boards and catch waves at the three breaks Ewa of Point Panic: Flies, Incinerators, and In-Between.
 Sea steps along the Park provide surfers and swimmers access to the water.

 Kakaako Gateway Park consists of two open, flat grass fields situated between Ala Moana Boulevard and Kakaako Waterfront Park.
 The fields are bound by Cooke Street to the west (Ewa) and Ohe Street to the east (Diamond Head).
 The fields are bisected by Ilalo Street.
-The most consistent users of this area in the past have been homeless people, with
+The most consistent users of this area in the past have been homeless people, with transient encampments around the edges of the Parks.
+However, the more makai field is also often used for field sports and picnicking.
+On-street parking spaces are located on Cooke and Ohe Streets adjacent to the Gateway parks.